DanieleCucurachi/quantum-pde-solver/README.md

 python examples/diffusion_2d.py --n_qubits 4 --depth 2 --tau 0.1 --D 0.1 --tmax 5.0 --sigma 0.15 --seed 42
 ```

 All simulation parameters can be set via command-line arguments.
-The same command can be used for diffusion 1 and 2D, and Burgers 1 and 2D.
+The same command can be used for diffusion 1 and 2D, and Burgers 1 and 2D, just make sure to use the appropriate constants ($D$ for diffusion, $\nu$ for Burgers).

 ### 2. Circuit Blocks Creation